Health or wealth?

 But here are some ways to put your money to better use

 *Price is for Single cover in NSW paying by direct debit and includes an Australian Government Rebate of 25.934% with a 0% Lifetime Health Cover Loading. ^Tasmania and Queensland have State schemes that cover ambulance services for residents of those States.

-I’m over 31 with no hospital cover.
-What’s this about Lifetime Health Cover Loading?
+Over 31 with no hospital cover?
+Then you should know about Lifetime Health Cover Loading

 If you’ve just blown out the candles on your twenties, you’re probably feeling a little bit older and a little bit wiser.
 But did you know that if you don’t have hospital cover by 1 July following your 31st birthday, you’ll start to carry the Lifetime Health Cover Loading (LHC).